 Image: a patient has a very wide scar following poor closure after FUT surgery

-Overharvested hair follicles can also leave a more conspicuous scar, since an unnecessary amount of grafts have been taken from your donor site:
+Overharvested hair follicles can also leave a more conspicuous scar, since an unnecessary amount of grafts have been taken from your donor site.
+These are some of the most common hair transplant regrets.

 Can you have a hair transplant over scar tissue?